 AMPHETAMINE; DEXTROAMPHETAMINE (am FET a meen; dex troe am FET a meen) is used to treat attention-deficit hyperactivity disorder (ADHD).
 Federal law prohibits giving this medicine to any person other than the person for whom it was prescribed.
 Do not share this medicine with anyone else.

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 This medicine is taken just one time per day, usually in the morning after waking up.
 Take with or without food.
 Do not chew or crush this medicine.
 You may open the capsules and sprinkle the medicine on a spoonful of applesauce.
 If sprinkled on applesauce, take the dose immediately and do not crush or chew.
-Always drink a glass of water or other liquid after taking this medicine.
 Do not take your medicine more often than directed.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.